-Break the design into a few separate stages
+Break the design into steps

 - When the print finishes, leave your material in place.